With a series of retweets, President Trump kept up attacks on federal law enforcement agencies, despite pleas from the attorney general.

 Please contact Jim Gallagher Club Chair, at chinovalleydemocrats21@gmail.com for information regarding the Club or this website.
 Your comments and questions are appreciated.

-The Chino Valley Democratic Club will meet on Monday, March 10, at 7 p.m., in a hybrid in-person/ Zoom online meeting.
-The Club recommends participants contact chinovalleydemocrats21@gmail.com (mail to:chinovalleydemocrats21@gmail.com) for the location or go to the Zoom link https://tinyurl.com/f47tjtj4 and join at the designated date and time, Monday, March 10, at 7:00 p.m.
+he Chino Valley Democratic Club will meet on Monday, June 9, at 7 p.m., in a hybrid in-person/ Zoom online meeting.
+The Club recommends participants contact chinovalleydemocrats21@gmail.com for the location or go to the Zoom link https://tinyurl.com/f47tjtj4 and join at the designated date and time, Monday, June 9, at 7:00 p.m.
 It is recommended that participants join the meeting 10-15 minutes before the meeting starts.

 (mailto:chinovalleydemocrats21@gmail.com)